FelixBurkhard/OpenApiWorkshop/Readme.md

 You just need to convert it to a GitHub Action.
 This [documentation about the GitHub Packages Nuget Feed](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry#publishing-a-package) in combination with the [Microsoft Documentation on how to publish Nuget Packages](https://learn.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli) should give you an idea on how to achieve steps 4 and 5.
 You can also try to publish the package locally first, but you will need a [GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to authenticate the request.
-Please be aware that you need to select the `classic` PAT when creating it because GitHub packages is not yet compatible with the newer version of PATs.
+Please be aware that you need to select the `classic` PAT when creating it because GitHub Packages is not yet compatible with the newer version of PATs.
 If you do try this make sure the PAT has the `package write` permission configured.

 <details>